(image Robert Doisneau)

 Perfumer Yann Vasnier

 Les Zazous notably steers clear of the aquatacism and sweet aromatics common to many contempo macho fragrances.
-It is a classic woody floral.
-The sweet resinous woods are tied to the florals by a honeyed tobacco note.
-Tobacco makes an excellent bridge between floral and woody tones (as in Lauder’s Beautiful and ELDO’s Jasmin et Cigarette) and Vasnier plays it flawlessly.
+By genre, it is a woody floral.
+Rose and iris are tied to resinous woods by a honeyed tobacco note.
+Tobacco makes an excellent bridge between floral and woody tones (as in Lauder’s Beautiful and ELDO’s Jasmin et Cigarette) and Vasnier plays it elegantly.

 This fragrance does make me reflect on others, but it doesn’t suffer by comparison.
 If you can see A Taste of Heaven (by Kilian) as a concise lavender and Caron Troisième Homme as a more intricate play on the note, think of Les Zazous as running a little further afield, but in the same direction.
 Combining lavender with incense and tobacco and vanilla gives the perfume a wide harmonious range that feels intrinsically at ease.
 It is large and gregarious, but neither loud nor rude.
 It feels (and I mean this as a sincere compliment) like a lavender version of the original early 1980s Chanel Antaeus.